1. Gautama Buddha was born in __________.

 Explanation: Bodhisattvas delay Nirvana to help others achieve salvation.

-45. The Bodhisattva Avalokiteshvara is associated with:
+45. The Bodhisattva Avalokiteshvara is associated with__________.

 A) Compassion